dwdii/dwdii.github.io/_posts/2012-03-28-MapRedux-PowerShell-BigData.md

 approach and it occured to me that PowerShell's support for Windows Remote Management (WinRM), and some other inherent features of PowerShell might lend themselves particularly well to a simple implementation of the MapReduce framework.
 I fired up my PowerShell ISE and started writing just to see where it would take me.

+Quite simply, the ScriptBlock feature combined with the ability of `Invoke-Command` to create remote jobs on networked servers provides much of the plumbing of a distributed computing environment.
+There are some limiting factors of course.
+Microsoft provided some default settings which prevent PowerShell from taking over a network without administrative approval first.
+But even with just one adjustment, a given Windows-based machine can become a node in a MapReduce-style distributed computing environment.